amontavon/Blackjack/README.md

 At start, the game will ask for the number of players.
 Enter a number 1-4 to continue.

-For each player, the game will ask for their name as it creates each player.
+For each player, the game will ask for their name as it creates each player, and how many chips they would like.
+At this time, this is the only place to set a player's chip amount.
+Other than winning, there is no other way to add chips to a player's total.

 The dealer will deal a card to every player face-up.
 Then the dealer will deal a second card to everyone, with the dealer's second card being placed face-down.